"Linux Mint Flash Drive" Related Articles

 The following USB Linux Mint creation tutorial covers how to create a Linux Mint 5 USB Flash Drive using Windows.
 You can then boot and run Linux Mint from the USB device.
 Linux Mint is a popular remix of Ubuntu Linux.
 Originally launched as a variant of Ubuntu with integrated media codecs, Linux Mint has developed into a very user-friendly Linux distribution.
 Currently maintained by Clement Lefebvre, more information about Linux Mint can be found at the Official Linux Mint site.

-Run Linux Mint from a USB Flash Drive by using Windows to create the Linux Mint Live USB.
-In the following tutorial, we cover one way to use the Universal USB Installer to create your own Portable Linux Mint USB Flash Drive from Windows.
-Headed by Clement Lefebvre, Linux Mint is generally based on Ubuntu or Debian (depending on the version).
-Key features include; new software manager, new backup tool, streamlined look and feel, quicker boot times and much more.
+Run Linux Mint from a Flash Drive.
+In the following tutorial, we cover one way to use YUMI to create your own Portable version of this distribution from within Windows.
+Headed by Clement Lefebvre, this distribution is based upon Ubuntu or Debian (depending on the version).
+Key features include a new software manager, new backup tool, streamlined look and feel, and quicker boot times.

 Create a Linux Mint 6 Persistent Flash Drive using Windows.
 The following tutorial covers how to install, boot and run Linux Mint from a USB device using Windows and our custom USB Installer script to create a portable Linux Mint Flash Drive.
 Linux Mint 6 Felicia is a remix of Ubuntu Linux 8.10.
 Originally launched as a variant of Ubuntu with integrated media codecs, Linux Mint has developed into an elegant Linux distribution.
 Linux Mint is currently maintained by Clement Lefebvre.